Eddie MacDonald (ice hockey): Career

 MacDonald was one of several Canadian players to travel south to play at Clarkson College of Technology for Bill Harrison.
 After a year with the freshman team, MacDonald joined the varsity squad just in time for the best season in program history.
 While the offense dominated the competition, scoring nearly seven and a half goals per game, MacDonald backstopped the team to an undefeated record, allowing just 58 goals in the 23 games.
 The unblemished mark, the first for qualifying NCAA competition, earned Clarkson a bid to the 1956 NCAA Tournament.
 Unfortunately, because eight players on the team were 4-year varsity players (one more than the NCAA allowed at the time) they would be ineligible to participate.
 The team unanimously decided that it would decline the invitation and Clarkson's championship hoped would have to wait for another day.

 Clarkson's streak ended the following season, losing in the third game of the campaign, but MacDonald refused to allow the team to lose again until the final game of the regular season.
-The team finished with an 18–2 mark and was again offed a bid to the NCAA tournament and, with all players now eligible, the Golden Knights made their national tournament debut.
+The team finished with an 18–2 mark and was again offered a bid to the NCAA tournament and, with all players now eligible, the Golden Knights made their national tournament debut.
 In the semifinal Clarkson faced off against Colorado College and MacDonald had his hands full against the nation's top offense.
 The Tigers fired 60 shots at the Clarkson net, about double what is normally seen in a competitive game, compared to the paltry 21 that Clarkson was able to produce.
 MacDonald was outstanding in the game, turning aside 55 of the shots to give Clarkson a chance, but the Golden Knights came up short, losing 3–5.
 MacDonald had a slightly easier time in the consolation game against Harvard, facing only 45 shots in an overtime affair, but this time the Golden Knights were able to compliment MacDonald's performance and finish the tournament in third place on Ed Rowe's overtime marker.
 The 99 saves MacDonald made in the two games earned him First Team All-Tournament honors despite not making the championship game.